cssnr/link-extractor/README.md

 1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.
 1. Open `about:addons` and drag the zip file to the page or choose Install from File from the Settings wheel.
 1. You may also load temporary from: `about:debugging#/runtime/this-firefox`

-## Building

-The extension is automatically built on every release which uploads the artifacts to that release.
-See [build.yaml](.github%2Fworkflows%2Fbuild.yaml) for more information.

-To build locally, clone the repository then run `npm install`.
-You can then run the addon from the [src](src) directory as normal.